 -1instructs the program to wait indefinitely until the controller configuration is received by the agent, that is, the

 ()method returns control.
 This is useful when you want to capture short-running Business Transactions that occur at application startup and you do not mind the delay of waiting for the Controller to send the configuration.

 - Alternatively, set it to a specific number of milliseconds to wait.

 If you use a multi-tenant Controller (SaaS or on-premises multi-tenant), you need to create the context for the multi-tenant environments using the

 AddAppContextToConfig() method.
-You can then pass the context as a parameter to methods for performing particular operations, such as starting a BT or adding custom metrics.
-See Go SDK Reference for more about
+You can then pass the context as a parameter to methods for performing particular operations, such as starting a Business Transaction or adding custom metrics.
+See Go SDK Reference for

 () and related methods.